robnagler/robnagler.github.io/_posts/2025-03-01-Coroutines.md

 This code would execute the same in the event loop if we removed `async` and `await` keywords.
-This may seem obvious in this simple example, it's not obvious in any non-trival coroutine.
+This may seem obvious in this simple example, it's not obvious in any non-trivial coroutine.

 This is important, because unless you know exactly what the coroutine being awaited on does, there's no guarantee that a loop which contains